And He who sits on the throne said,

-To wrap up the good news of the gospel, let’s get a glimpse of the future that waits for those who call on the name of Jesus and take hold of eternal life.
-What we see around us in this world today is not what we as Christians have to look forward to in the future, for all eternity.
-God has promised to make all things new.
-Looking back, we have seen how God’s initial creation was perfect, without sin, suffering, disease and death; it was “very good.”
-Then man (Adam and Eve) disobeyed God, and mankind fell into sin under bondage to Satan and spiritual death.
+To wrap up the good news of the gospel, let’s get a glimpse of the future that waits for all those who “call on the name of our Lord Jesus Christ” and take hold of eternal life.
+What we see around us in this world today is not what we as Christians have to look forward to in the future for all eternity.
+God has promised to make “all things new.”
+Looking back, we have seen how God’s initial creation was without sin, suffering, disease, and death; it was “very good” (i.e., perfect).
+Then man (Eve and then Adam) disobeyed God, and mankind fell into sin under bondage to Satan and death.
 God’s creation was also “cursed” at that same time; remember that this was done out of love by God, for our own good, so we would not live forever in a state of sin and spiritual separation from God.
-It is that cursed creation which we see today, and it is still “groaning” under the curse.
+It is that cursed creation that we see all around us today, and it is still “groaning” under the curse:

 “Do not let your heart be troubled; believe in God, believe also in Me.
 In My Father’s house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 If I go and prepare a place for you, I will come again and receive you to Myself, that where I am, there you may be also.” – John 14:1-3

-At the end of time (the end of this gospel/church age), God has promised to “wipe away every tear,” and that “there will be no more death,” and we will be “raised to eternal life” with Christ:
+At the end of time (“the end of the [gospel/church] age”), God has promised to “wipe away every tear,” and that “there will be no more death,” and we will be “raised to eternal life” in our new “immortal bodies” with Christ:

 Now I say this, brethren, that flesh and blood cannot inherit the kingdom of God; nor does the perishable inherit the imperishable.
 Behold, I tell you a mystery; we will not all sleep, but we will all be changed, in a moment, in the twinkling of an eye, at the last trumpet; for the trumpet will sound, and the dead will be raised imperishable, and we will be changed.
 For this perishable must put on the imperishable, and this mortal must put on immortality.
 But when this perishable will have put on the imperishable, and this mortal will have put on immortality, then will come about the saying that is written, “Death is swallowed up in victory.
 O death, where is your victory?
 O death, where is your sting?”
 The sting of death is sin, and the power of sin is the law; but thanks be to God, who gives us the victory through our Lord Jesus Christ. – 1 Corinthians 15:50-57